microsoft/TemplateStudio/docs/navigation.md

 The three pages in this sample and the order in which they can be navigated to are shown below.

 ![Mixed navigation sample](resources/navigation/MixedNavigationSample.png)

+You can also reach more advanced scenarios adding to the NavigationService the possibility to contain different Frames with different levels of Navigation.
+Here is an [Advanced Navigation Doc](navigation-advanced.md) that explains how to reach this.